 - you feel the exposure is correct, or

-- the histogram graph is no longer touching the left edge, indicating that the shadows are no longer clipping, or
+- the data in the histogram is no longer touching the left edge, indicating that the shadows are no longer clipping, or

 - with shadow clipping selected, until the blue areas go